 Use ClickUp Docs to quickly create documents of any type and make them more functional by connecting them to workflows.
 This allows you to make your documentation more relevant while collaborating with your team in real time.

-With Docs, you get the features to create any type of document (like wikis and roadmaps) using nested pages, styling options, banners, callout boxes, and more.
+With Docs, you gain features that help you create any type of document (like wikis and roadmaps) using nested pages, styling options, banners, callout boxes, and more.
 There are also options to add and embed bookmarks, tables, and other media to the work to achieve the desired format.

 Another Docs feature that truly sets it apart from MS Word is the collaboration mechanism.
 You can edit the documents in real time using ClickUp’s Collaboration Detection, tag other members with comments, assign the team members action items, and convert the text directly into Tasks in ClickUp to make your workflows smoother and more fluid.